 Light French Gray is such a versatile gray that it’s compatible with many colors.
 Its neutral tone makes it easy to coordinate.

-I particularly like it with darker blues or classic black.
+I particularly like it with darker blues, rich greens, or classic black colors.

 Sherwin Williams Light French Gray vs Behr Light French Gray